The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Methods

+Although perplexity is mathematically defined as above, it is not feasible, nor optimal, to compute it following the exact mathematical formula.
+Regarding optimality, LLMs generate tokens using previous tokens as context.
+Therefore to guard against volatile predictions because of lack of sufficient context, we want to calculate perplexity after an initial number of tokens in the sequence.
+Regarding feasibility, LLMs have limits on the number of tokens they can take as input (their context window).
+That means that we have to break the input into windows and feed them to the LLM\@.
+Even when LLMs have long-enough windows (and they get longer with time), using them requires more resources, which may be beyond a study's limits.

+There are two ways to break the sequence into windows that constitute the context.
+In the first approach, windows are not overlapping.
+All tokens in the context are evaluated by causal attention.
+Then we start at the middle of the context window and calculate the negative log-likelihood of the prediction of the first, second, \etc, tokens from that point until the end of the window.
+Therefore the first token from the middle uses half of the context for its perplexity, the second token from the middle adds the first token in the context of its perplexity, until the last token of the window that has all the previous tokens of the window as its context.
+Note that as the windows are non-overlapping, only half of the tokens of the sequence are used for calculating the perplexity; see Figure~\ref{fig:perplexity-non-strided}.

-For example, given a sequence of 2000 tokens and a context size of 1024, the sliding window strategy with stride one produces overlapping chunks such as tokens 0--1023, 1--1024, 2--1025, and so on.
-Each window is used to evaluate the likelihood of its final token, ensuring that all tokens in the sequence are scored exactly once while respecting the model's context length.
+In the second approach, the windows are overlapping; the length of their non-overlapping part is the \emph{stride}.
+Perplexity is calculated over the last stride tokens of each sliding window.
+That means that only the tokens of the first window up to the stride do not have their perplexity calculated; see Figure~\ref{fig:perplexity-strided}.
+For example, given a sequence of 2000 tokens and a context size of 1024, the sliding window strategy with stride equal to 1 produces overlapping chunks such as tokens 0--1023, 1--1024, 2--1025, and so on.
+Each window is used to evaluate the log-likelihood of its final token.